 Flyers, take home letters and school announcements are other alternatives teachers can use to not only encourage students’ academic growth in foreign languages, but to also accommodate every student to ensure they have equal access to their own education.

-S.V.Richard is the author of How I Taught My Kids to Read.
-She has an MA in special education from the College of Notre Dame in MD.Her 20-year-old twins will graduate college this year!
+S.V.Richard has an MA in special education from the College of Notre Dame in MD.Her 20-year-old twins will graduate college this year!